 Use the append status command to view the status of the last copy or append command job run.
 The append status command can be used to view detailed status on a copy or append job or a portion of a copy or append job, or to view status on all copy and append jobs for which SharePlex has history.

-For details and examples about using the append status command, see the job status command.
+For details about using the append status command, refer to the below example:

 Supported sources: Oracle

 Supported targets: Oracle

 Authorization level: Viewer

 Issued for: source or target

 Related commands: copystatus